 Founder and CEO, Integral

-Originally trained as an economist with a PhD from Yale University, David has particular domain knowledge in the areas of fintech and development finance, having consulted to financial regulators and providers of digital financial services in many countries in Africa, Asia, and Latin America for twenty-five years.
-He also has experience in education technology (edtech) through his involvement in online professional education as co-founder and chair of the board of the professional capacity building platform Digital Frontiers.
-He has completed Certified Professional Coach training approved by the International Coaching Federation.
+Originally trained as an economist with a PhD from Yale University, David has domain knowledge in the areas of fintech and development finance, as well as edtech through his role as co-founder of the capacity building platform for professionals in the emerging world called Digital Frontiers.

 Sam Parker